pqcee/course-quicscript-K12/README.md

 ## Introduction to Quantum Gates

 In this course, you will be learning about quantum gates, the fundamental building blocks of quantum circuits or programs.
-You will be using QuICScript, a 20-qubit emulator that runs directly in your browser.
+For the assignments, you will be using QuICScript, a 20-qubit emulator that runs directly in your browser.

 ## Topics